-Biodiversity is the variety of life including all the native plant and animals that live in our city’s land, water, air, and soil.
+Biodiversity is the variety of life including all the native plants and animals that live in our city’s land, water, air, and soil.
 These species can be full time residents like Beavers or species that stay for only a part of the season such as Great Blue Herons.
 Biodiversity numbers in the thousands of species, including the insects and the soil micro and macro- organisms.
 Different combinations of land (hills, slopes and flats) and water (river, creeks and ponds) contribute to biodiversity by providing diverse habitats and sites for plants and animals to call home.
 In nature all life is connected in various ways like the food web.
 In addition, we have genetic biodiversity which is the genetic make-up of a particular species and the genetic variations within a single species.
 This allows a species to survive and thrive.

 Scenic Views are made up of these species, landscape, and genetic diversity.
 Biodiversity is an important factor in choosing the nature we want to participate in and enjoy.
 Mountain bikers may choose a variety of hilly trails to ride through, while a birder wishing to spot a Bald Eagle may visit habitats along the South Saskatchewan River.
 We also like the variety offered by nature.
 There is value in nature.
 On any given day, people can enjoy different recreation uses across the City like in Ranchlands, Saratoga Park, McCutcheon, or Echo Dale to Campground Scenic Views.
 We may be relaxing and reading on a bench at Police Point Park, ice fishing at Connaught Pond, or jogging on the trails of Scholten Hill.